gator1/jepsen/kafka/README.md

 A Clojure library designed to ... well, that part is up to you.

-Setup docker containers to run by executing:
+There is a local version of docker compose in the local docker subdirectory It can be invoked by the following:

+    ./up.sh

+Once all the nodes are up, you can connect to the control node via:

-docker run --privileged -it gators/jepsen git pull
+    docker exec -it jepsen-control bash

-to fetch latest code (image is currently of date and won't run) and then
+The just

     lein test

-in kafka subdirectory
+in kafka subdirectory in order to execute the test

 ## Usage